deviantony/docker-elk/README.md

 ## How can I store Elasticsearch data?

+The data stored in Elasticsearch will be persisted after container reboot but not after container removal.

-In order to persist Elasticsearch data, you'll have to mount a volume on your Docker host.
+In order to persist Elasticsearch data even after removing the Elasticsearch container, you'll have to mount a volume on your Docker host.
 Update the elasticsearch container declaration to:

 ```yml
 elasticsearch: